-Keep in mind not all scoring models include rental information in their calculations.
+Keep in mind that not all scoring models include rental information in their calculations.
 Although VantageScore® plus FICO® 9 and FICO® 10 do consider it, these are not commonly used scoring models.[4]

 While taking out a new loan may temporarily drop your credit score, responsibly managing a large account like a mortgage can play an important role in helping you build credit.
-In addition to contributing to your credit mix, typical home loans often have long repayment periods that can eventually improve your credit history if you pay on time as agreed.[5]
+In addition to contributing to your credit mix, typical home loans often have long repayment periods that can eventually build your credit history if you pay on time as agreed.[5]
 Of all credit scoring factors, payment history has the biggest impact.
 Making on-time mortgage payments can likely bump up your credit score, while missing payments or paying late can cause it to fall.[1]

 Medical bills won’t build your credit because medical providers typically don’t report to the credit bureaus.
 However, unpaid medical debt can hurt your credit.

 Like any other loan, student loans can affect your credit both positively and negatively.
 Although making late payments or defaulting on your account can damage your credit, student loans can also help your credit score.
 As you make your monthly on-time payments, the amount owed goes down and your credit score should be positively impacted.
-Managing your student loan responsibly may have long-term benefits — as long as you make on-time monthly payments and pay off your loan on or before by the final due date, your student loan can appear on your credit report for 10 years after you finished paying.[7]
+Managing your student loan responsibly may have long-term benefits — as long as you make on-time monthly payments and pay off your loan on or before by the final due date, your student loan can appear on your credit report for 10 years after payoff.[7]

 Auto loan payments can also potentially impact your credit score.
 Along with student loans and mortgage loans, auto loans are a type of installment loan — a type of credit that requires regular payments over a set period.
 Assuming you make your on-time monthly payment each month, you may eventually see a bump in your credit score.
 However, because payment history gets factored heavily into your credit score, if you don’t make regular timely payments, you could see a negative impact on your credit score.[1]